joshwright10/NexthinkPSUtils/docs/functions/Get-NxtCategoryUsageInScores.md

 ### EXAMPLE 1
 ```
-Get-NxtCategoryUsageInScores -MetricTreeXMLPath "C:\Temp\scores.xml" -CategoryName "Hardware type"
+Get-NxtCategoryUsageInScores -MetricTreeXMLPath "C:\Temp\scores.xml" -CategoryName "Hardware type" -CategoryType Device
 ```

-Look in the 'scores.xml' file for any references to the Category name 'Hardware type'.
+Look in the 'scores.xml' file for any references to the device category with the name 'Hardware type'

 ## PARAMETERS